Mr. Incredible: The Incredibles

-On the day he is set to marry his fiancée Helen (also known as Elastigirl), Bob Parr (also known as Mr. Incredible) rescues Oliver Sansweet from committing suicide by tackling him through a window of a skyscraper currently being robbed by a supervillain called Bomb Voyage.
-While the two confront each other, a young fan of Mr. Incredible, Buddy Pine, flies in with rocket boots he invented and acts as Mr. Incredible's sidekick "Incrediboy".
-Bob rejects Buddy as his sidekick, but Bomb Voyage throws a sticky bomb that attaches to Buddy's cape.
-Bob throws the bomb off of Buddy, but destroys an elevated train track, and Bob prevents the train from falling off.
-After the wedding, Sansweet and the train passengers sue Bob for their neck injuries.
-Bob's collateral damage lawsuits, along with similar lawsuits against other superheroes, turn public opinion against them, and the government initiates the Superhero Relocation Program, forcing "supers" to adhere to their secret identities and abandon their exploits.
+On the day he is set to marry his fiancée Helen (also known as Elastigirl), Bob Parr (also known as Mr. Incredible) rescues Oliver Sansweet from a skyscraper being robbed by a supervillain called Bomb Voyage.
+While the two confront each other, a young fan of Mr. Incredible, Buddy Pine, flies in with rocket boots, but Bob rejects him as his sidekick.
+Bob's collateral damage lawsuits turn public opinion against superheroes.
+The government initiates the Superhero Relocation Program, forcing "supers" to abandon their exploits.

-Fifteen years later, Bob, Helen, and their children Violet, Dash, and Jack-Jack live in the city of Metroville and are forced to keep their superpowers a secret.
-Although, occasionally Bob, along with his best friend Lucius Best or Frozone, will relive "the glory days" of being a superhero by being a vigilante at night.

-One day while Bob is working as an insurance adjuster, he sees someone getting mugged and goes to stop it, but his supervisor, Gilbert Huph, threatens to fire him if he does.
-Losing his temper, Bob injures his advisor by throwing him through walls ultimately resulting in him being fired.
-After being fired Bob goes home and receives a holographic video message from a woman named Mirage asking him to fight an Omnidroid, a tripod-like robot that has gone rogue.
-Bob takes up on the offer without telling his family and gets on a flight with Mirage where he is taken to an island called Nomanisan to battle the Omnidroid.
-Bob battles with the droid and tricks it into destroying its own power source deactivating the robot.
-After the fight, Bob starts to get into shape by doing strenuous workouts.
-Bob looks at his old super suit and notices a tear in it.
-He takes it to superhero costume designer Edna Mode.
-Edna makes entirely new superhero costumes for the entire family assuming Helen knows what he is doing.
+Fifteen years later, Bob, Helen, and their children Violet, Dash, and Jack-Jack live in the city of Metroville and keep their superpowers secret.
+Bob, along with his best friend Lucius Best or Frozone, occasionally relive "the glory days" by being a vigilante at night.
+While Bob is working as an insurance adjuster, he attempts to stop someone getting mugged but his supervisor, Gilbert Huph, threatens to fire him, causing Bob to throw him through several walls.
+After being fired, Bob receives a message from a woman named Mirage asking him to fight an Omnidroid, a tripod-like robot that has gone rogue.
+Bob secretly takes up the offer and flies to an island called Nomanisan.
+After returning from battling with the droid, Bob starts to get into shape.
+He takes his superhero costume to designer Edna Mode who makes new superhero costumes for the entire family.